backups-obsidian/backup-obsidian-2/100 study-notes/104 Linux/Using openssl.md

 	- For self signed certificates we have `-x509` instead of `-new`
 	- Specifying just the CN to keep it simple.

+> [!caution]- As we know that `.extension` doesn't mean anything in linux we can name our private key as `private.key`, CSR as `some.csr` and Cert as `some.crt` for easily distinguishing what is what.
+> openssl doesn't care about the extension it cares about the extension of the file.

-### How to link a private key file with a particular certificate
+### How to find that a private key file belongs to a particular certificate?
 - This is done by matching the public key value in the private key and in the certificate or the CSR.
-	- In particular we match the modulus value
+	- In particular we match the *modulus value*

 - Modulus value of a CSR:
 	- `openssl req -in CSR.pem -noout -modulus`